doug-square/dgsq.net/README.md

 RSS_ITEM_LIMIT=15 # Number of items to include in the RSS feed.
 RSS_INCLUDE_FULL_CONTENT="false" # Options: "true", "false".
 If set to "true", the full post content will be included in the RSS feed description instead of the excerpt.
 Useful for readers that consume entire posts via RSS.
 ENABLE_TAG_RSS=true # Options: "true", "false".
 If set to "true" (default), an additional RSS feed will be generated for each tag at `output/tags/<tag-slug>/rss.xml`.

+# Multi-author configuration
+ENABLE_AUTHOR_PAGES=false # Options: "true", "false".
+If set to "true", author index pages will be generated.
+ENABLE_AUTHOR_RSS=false # Options: "true", "false".
+If set to "true", RSS feeds will be generated for each author.
+SHOW_AUTHORS_MENU_THRESHOLD=2 # Minimum number of authors required to show the "Authors" menu item.
 ```

 The `URL_SLUG_FORMAT` setting determines how your post URLs are structured.
 By default, it uses `Year/Month/Day/slug` which creates URLs like `http://yoursite.com/2023/01/15/my-post-title/`.